mi3nts/instructables/README.md

 # MINTS Instructables
-## How To Build a Github Pages Website
+## How To Build a Github Pages Website:

 Once creating a GitHub account, the first thing you want to do when creating a GitHub Pages Website is to build a repository.